warriormaster12/DownloadManager/README.md

 # DownloadManager
-A software that you can use for keeping your software up to date.
+A manager that you can use to keep software up to date.